LisaHopcroft/CTutils/README.md

 <img src="img/CTutils_HEX.png" width="160px" align="right"/>

-First, a caveat: This is still in development, I'm expecting bugs.
+First, a caveat: This is still in development, please report any issues!
-Please report!

 ## What is CTutils?